KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

 ## How to open System Settings

-KeyboardKit defines a ``Foundation/URL/keyboardSettings`` URL that can be used to open your app's keyboard settings in System Settings.
-You can use a standard SwiftUI link to open this URL from your app or your keyboard:
+KeyboardKit defines a ``Foundation/URL/keyboardSettings`` URL that can be used to open your app's keyboard settings screen in System Settings, where users can enable your keyboard, enable Full Access, etc.

+You can use a standard SwiftUI `Link` to open this URL from both your app and its keyboard extension:

 ```swift
 if let url = URL.keyboardSettings {